yosakoiodori/Community/README.md

 <a>
   <img src="item/annnai.jpg" />
 </a>

-Global user community will provide Fujitsu services "FUJITSU Cloud IaaS Trusted Public S5" is a community site for users.
+Global user community will provide Fj services "S5" is a community site for users.

 Useful information and use of the Service and System are available forum for information exchange.